 The important point here is that you will have to check the Skill's description to find out what you can say and how to phrase it.
 (Incidentally, we had no issues setting up or using the National Rail app, but it does appear from the low rating that others have.)
 Also see: Amazon Echo Show

 Smart Home skills

-Let's use another example: LIFX smart lights.
-LIFX is an "Optimised for Smart Home" skill.
+LIFX is an Optimised for Smart Home skill.
 This means you don't have to say, "Alexa, ask LIFX to ...." because optimised skills are like native skills.
 So you can more simply say "Alexa turn off the lights".